embrace-io/embrace-docs/content/android/add-embrace-sdk.md

 ---
-title: "Add the Android Embrace SDK"
+title: Add the Android Embrace SDK
 weight: 3
+description: Add the Embrace SDK as a dependency to your Android application

 ---
 # Adding the Android Embrace SDK

 ## Add Embrace as a dependency